usharesoft/appcenter-docs/apis/en/source/pages/containers/overview.rst

 	* :ref:`containerTemplate-create`: Creates a container template
 	* :ref:`containerTemplate-generate`: Request to generate a machine image from a container template
 	* :ref:`containerTemplate-get`: Gets the information for a container template
+	* :ref:`containerTemplate-getAll`: Retrieves all container templates available for a software component

 .. toctree::